shayko18/CarND-Traffic-Sign-Classifier-Project/writeup.md

 	(32) End of all speed and passing limits   --> predict: End of all speed and passing limits

-The model was able to correctly guess 6 of the 6 traffic signs, which gives an accuracy of 100%.
-This compares favorably to the accuracy on the test set of ~94%.
+The model was able to correctly guess 5 of the 6 traffic signs, which gives an accuracy of 83.33%.
+This is less than the accuracy on the test set of ~94%.
-The pictures we took were relatively with good quality so the prediction was "easy": with high confidence.

 ####3.
 Model Certainty - Softmax Probabilities

 The code for making predictions on my final model is also located in the 12th cell of the Ipython notebook.

-All the images I selected were predicted correctly.
+5 out of 6 images I selected were predicted correctly.
-- The two most confident predictions were on sign index 11,12 (Right-of-way at the next intersection, Priority road)
-- Also with good confidence we got sign index 4,9 (Speed limit (70km/h), No Passing)
-- After that, sign index 32 (End of all speed and passing limits) confidence was just 85%
-- Finally sign index 14 (Stop) confidence was just 64%
+ - Four prediction were vey good (>99.9% likleyhood)
+ - One prediction with 99.4% likleyhood
+ - One error

 Also here (like I explained before) we can use or not use the a-priori probabilty of the signs.
 As before, I used this probability.